 - Price against avoided delays, lost sales and damage, then standardise your steps and artefacts so margin holds at small volumes

-- Use evidence buyers can forward, for example photos, timestamps and variance notes, so renewals become routine
+- Use evidence buyers can forward, for example, photos, timestamps and variance notes, so renewals become routine

-Which Of These Ideas Is Fastest To Launch?
+Which Of These Ideas is Fastest to Launch?

 Pre-shipment inspection, backorder recovery and parcel carrier tuning can start in weeks because they rely on process and proof, not heavy tech.